jondwaite/jondwaite.github.io/content/post/2022-12-17-ip-spaces-in-vmware-cloud-director-10-4-1-public-spaces.md

 <img loading="lazy" decoding="async" width="800" height="486" src="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-13-800x486.png" alt="" class="wp-image-69022" srcset="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-13-800x486.png 800w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-13-300x182.png 300w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-13-768x466.png 768w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-13-150x91.png 150w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-13-247x150.png 247w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-13.png 1156w" sizes="(max-width: 800px) 100vw, 800px" /> </figure>

-And that&#8217;s it!
+And that's it!
 The IP Space is now fully configured and can be used by tenants to request public IP addresses (or Prefix blocks of addresses if allowed) for use in their environments.
 Organizational overrides can be added to limit or extend the range of addresses that can be requested by each tenant.

 <a href="https://kiwicloud.ninja/?p=69028" data-type="post" data-id="69028">Part 2</a> of this series considers using Private IP Spaces as a tenant to manage local IP address space used within VCD.